cschech/CBSD/README.md

 "None of the computing machine simulations of organic evolution have attempted representations of organisms using minimal codes, and it seems like a reasonably good thing to try." - Ray Solomonoff

-Plan 9, Inferno:

-No one does systems research and development anymore.

 # My initial bug report to Theo: